 Freelancing gives you a way to do what you want, as well as to boost your earnings.

 Do you like to drive?
 Do you know your way around town?
 There are many different types of driver jobs, and most have a flexible schedule.
 You could work for yourself for companies like Uber, Lyft, or Amazon, or get on the payroll and drive limos, school buses, transport vans, or other modes of transportation that require a trained driver.
-In fact, a delivery driver is one of the best paid hourly jobs.
+A delivery driver is one of the best paid hourly jobs.

 When you’re a fan of music, theater, and the arts, you can get paid to help out at events at performing arts centers, concert venues, and theaters.
 You’ll be able to watch the show while you work, and you’ll get perks like free or discounted tickets to other events.